mbrooker/mbrooker-blog/_posts/2023-06-19-container.md

 1. <a name="foot1"></a> For example, with MicroVMs like [Firecracker](https://github.com/firecracker-microvm/firecracker).
 2. <a name="foot2"></a> Those people include me.
 3. <a name="foot3"></a> If you'd like to dive into the details, check out [our paper about adding container support to AWS Lambda](https://arxiv.org/abs/2305.13162) or my [blog post summary of it](https://brooker.co.za/blog/2023/05/23/snapshot-loading.html).
+4. <a name="foot4"></a> This question of reducing the size of the contract between the container and the runtime is an interesting one.
+In most typical container implementations, this contract still includes hundreds of APIs, and other complex interaction points like filesystems.
+Only on the more extreme end, like MicroVMs *virtio* interfaces (see the [Firecracker paper](https://www.usenix.org/conference/nsdi20/presentation/agache) for our approach there) and things like *SECCOMP_SET_MODE_STRICT* do these APIs become truly small.
+However, across the whole container spectrum they're smaller and simpler than those presented by *libc* and *openssl* and the other thousands of libraries you'll commonly find in a default Linux user space.